 A copy of the Company's Group Whistleblower Policy is available on the Corporate Governance page of our website at www.mmaoffshore.com/investor-centre/corporate-governance.

-- (a) have and disclose an anti-bribery and corruption policy; and - (b) ensure that the board or a committee of the board is informed of any material breaches of that policy
+(a) have and disclose an anti-bribery and corruption policy; and

 We have a zero-tolerance approach towards bribery and corrupt conduct.
 MMA and its personnel will not engage in any form of bribery or other corrupt conduct.